-Transfer tax exemption
+Registration duties Transfer tax

-The transfer tax applicable upon the transfer of real estate is levied at 1.5%.
-However, according to the Securities Market Regulation Act, the sale of real estate from or to a fund will be exempt from the transfer tax.
-Stamp tax and registration fees of approximately 1% should apply to the value of the transaction.
+A transfer tax applicable upon the transfer of real estate is levied at 1.5%.
+Additionally, the sale of real estate to or from a fund will still be subject to other stamp duties and registration fees, which amounts to approximately 1% of the value of the transaction.